microsoft/sqlite-tracer/README.md

 # SQLite Tracer

 SQLite Tracer is a library and tool to profile and debug applications using SQLite.
 The library is linked into the target application, where it acts as a server for the tool to connect and receive information on statement execution.

-Main features:
+The main features are:

  * Intercept statements executed by the target application
    * Log query start time, end time, and duration